Health & Safety

-- If you develop symptoms, arrange to get tested for COVID-19.
-Students can contact the Health Service for testing, or test themselves with an at-home rapid antigen testing kit.
+- If you develop symptoms, isolate immediately and arrange to get tested for COVID-19.
+Students can contact Health Service for testing, or test themselves with an at-home rapid antigen testing kit.
 Testing is also available at local pharmacies and urgent care centers, such as CVS, Walgreens, Emergency One, PulseMD, and Caremount.
 If you test positive, follow the measures as detailed above.

 Academics and Absences due to COVID-19 Isolation or Quarantine

 Students who must isolate should contact their faculty to develop a plan to stay current on coursework.
 Faculty and the Center for Advising and Academic Services Office will assist, as needed.
 Per College policy, Marist Health Service does not provide “excuse notes” for short term absences.